ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Keeping the good ship Parliamentary Search afloat by subject indexing, procedurally indexing and interlinking all the material that should - in theory - flow down the data pipes.

+* Plugging away at our Indexing Review board, improving both our indexing practice and our taxonomy in the process.

+* Coping with the written question deluge which is keeping our crack team of indexers particularly busy this session.

 * Raising a metric ton of tickets covering any occasion on which said material does not flow through the pipes but gets blocked for some unexpected - and occasionally half-expected - reason.
 Pipe blockages happening more frequently than one might expect - [weeknotes passim](https://ukparliament.github.io/ontologies/meta/weeknotes/2025/25/#applying-a-sink-plunger-to-our-research-briefing-publication-pipes).

 * Adding a dash of observability to our pipes, so at least we know when some process has fallen over, even if we don't quite know why.

 * Building [new software](https://question-checker-27df5d070358.herokuapp.com/) to support our crack team of librarians, who are frequently left wondering if the answer to a written question has not yet turned up because the pipes have blocked, or because it's not yet been answered.
 Even though [convention suggests it should have been](https://www.parliament.uk/about/how/business/written-answers/).

-* Hand typing records for things like bills and committees, which should, in theory, come fully equipped with feeds but in practice don't.
+* Hand typing records for things like committees, bills and the documents associated with bills - [impact assessments](https://api.parliament.uk/bill-papers/publication-types/36) spring to mind - which should, in theory, come fully equipped with feeds but in practice don't.
 This necessitating the existence of our Odds and Sods Information System.

 * Simultaneously, attempting to replace our Odds and Sods Information System with a [Data Graphs](https://datagraphs.com/) implementation.